 There are three cabins at the site, which was once used as a Forest Service Guard Station and later as a youth camp.
 Only the large cabin has been restored and is available to the public.
 The smaller cabins are damaged and are not currently available to rent.

 The site can typically be accessed by vehicle, depending on conditions.
 Excessive snowfall may require renters to walk about 200 yards from the plowed highway to the cabin.
 Guests are responsible for their own travel arrangements and safety, and must bring all of their own amenities.

 This is a historic structure and is brought to you as a rental by the US Forest Service Historical Preservation Committee, the Beaverhead-Deerlodge National Forest and the Pintler Ranger District.
 Please help us keep it nice for future generations and respect the historic nature of this cabin.

-There is a very large parking area and circle driveway beside the cabin that will easily accomodate RV's and Travel Trailers.
-(There are NO hook-ups) The whole cabin complex is behind a locked gate.
+There is a very large parking area and circle driveway beside the cabin that will easily accommodate RV's and Travel Trailers.
+(There are NO hook-ups)

 There is little to no cell phone service available in the area.

 Guests are asked to replenish the supply of split wood and kindling, pack out all trash and food, and clean the cabin before leaving.

 The log cabin is situated near the Anaconda Pintler Wilderness in an open meadow surrounded by evergreens.
 The area is known for its high, rugged, and beautiful mountain scenery.
 There is a resident herd of bighorn sheep near the cabin.
 The cabin is in prime wildlife habitat, and it is not uncommon to see elk, moose, deer, mountain lions, and bears(grizzly and black).
 Moose are frequently near the cabin and should not be approached (learn more about bear safety.